pingcap/tidb/docs/design/2021-07-29-hidden-sysvars.md

 However, the problem is that the number of experiments in TiDB is currently out of control.
 It is very difficult to know which flags specifically relate to an experiment and quickly ensure for production that all experiments are disabled.
 Or for development environments, you may choose to have all experiments enabled.

-Recommended solution:
+**Recommended solution:**

-* These variables should be migrated to use tidb_experimental_feature_switch.
+* These variables should be migrated to use `tidb_experimental_feature_switch`.
 This is modeled on how optimizer switches work in MySQL, and better caters for options that appear/disappear quickly.
-* The documentation for tidb_experimental_feature_switch on system-variables can include a one-line description for each of the experiments (See Appendix #1).
+* The documentation for `tidb_experimental_feature_switch` on system-variables can include a one-line description for each of the experiments (See Appendix #1).
 This is less “heavy” than documenting these as separate system variables, and there is no requirement to include docs on which version an experiment appeared or disappeared.

 ### #3 “In Development” feature flags